dustinevan/chron/README.md

 Chron is a general purpose time library that embeds `time.Time` and can be used as a replacement.
 Chron uses `time.Time` for calculations, so you can trust it's accuracy.

 Why?
 There are many reasons, but the central one is that `time.Time` is often used as an interface.
-Holidays, credit card expiration dates, hourly reporting times, postgres timestamps; all these things have different time precisions, some are used as instants, while others are used as timespans.
+Holidays, credit card expiration dates, hourly reporting times, postgres timestamps; all these things have different time precisions, some are used as instants, while others are used as time spans.

-Chron aims to wrap `time.Time` and provide a more specific type system that is consistent with simplicity of beauty of `time.Time` and `time.Duration`.
+Chron aims to wrap `time.Time` and provide a more specific type system that is consistent with simplicity and beauty of `time.Time` and `time.Duration`.
 Chron's type system breaks up the idea of time into three interfaces:
 ```golang
 chron.Time // a specific nanosecond in time
 dura.Time  // an exact or fuzzy length of time